SoftwareAG/c8y-docs/content/users-guide/device-management-bundle/managing-trusted-certificates.md

 * It must be X509 certificate in PEM format.
 * It must be in version 3
 * It must contain: *BasicConstraints:[CA:true]*
-* It must not be already uploaded to Cumolocity
+* It must not be already uploaded to Cumulocity IoT
 * It must not be expired

 To add new certificate click on **Add trusted certificate** in the right top corner of the screen.
 New overlay box will appear.